Mariners 4, Athletics 3 | Federal News Network

 |5

-Umpires_Home, Fieldin Cubreth; First, Paul Nauert; Second, CB Bucknor; Third, D.J.
+Umpires_Home, Fieldin Culbreth; First, Paul Nauert; Second, CB Bucknor; Third, D.J.
 Reyburn.

 T_2:37.
 A_11,365 (47,943).